 2. Wash It Up

-Give your car a thorough wash.
+An often overlooked car shipping tip is to make sure you give your car a thorough wash.
 While it may gather a bit of dirt on the trip, having a clean car will make it easier to notice any scratches or dents.
+Though it is a simple auto shipping tip, it is a highly recommended step when preparing your car for shipping.

-Once your car arrives at your final destination, you’ll have a chance to identity and damage that occurred during transit.
+Once your car arrives at your final destination, you’ll have a chance to identify any damage that occurred during transit.
 Because dirt has the ability to hide signs of damage, you may find this difficult to do accurately.

 It’s important to be able to notice dings and scratches at the time of arrival because once you have signed the paperwork, the company is no longer liable for any damage you may find.
 Even if you take your car directly to the wash upon arrival and note issues then, you won’t be able to claim this damage was made by moving.